 Did you know that cornbread is considered to be a type of quick bread?
 If you’re not familiar with the term, it refers to types of bread that can be baked fast.

 Quick bread is a category that includes many popular types of bread.
 All of these bread types don’t contain yeast.

 These types of bread are very popular to make as side dishes.
-People make different types of quick bread to go alongside meals.
+People make different types to go alongside meals.

 Since you can make quick bread fast, it’s always easy to whip some up.
-Cornbread is among the most popular and regularly consumed types of quick bread in many regions of the United States.
+Cornbread is among the most popular and regularly consumed types in many regions of the United States.